With The Frendly Gathering coming this weekend, new trails, restaurants and more fun events coming up, Waitsfield’s the place to be in July.

 Bed Down in Style

-On Route 17, Hyde Away Inn is a classic Vermont inn with a great tavern that serves up some of the Valley’s best local fare and rooms that range from $89 to $209.
+On Route 17, Hyde Away Inn is a classic Vermont inn with a great tavern that serves up some of the Valley’s best local fare and rooms that range from bunkroom-style abodes for $99 to suites for $189 per night.
+Pet-friendly rooms are also available.
 Just up the road, the historic Mad River Barn has made a return with new décor that combines traditional styling with modern comforts in a chic hostel.
 The inn also features an on-site restaurant and pub.

-On Route 100, Warren Falls Inn & Hostel offers private rooms with single beds.
-You’ll also be able to enjoy the summer deck by the river. ($30 to $80 per night).
+On Route 100, Warren Falls Inn offers private rooms with single beds.
+You’ll also be able to enjoy the summer deck by the river.
+Rooms range from $80 to $90 per night, or you can rent the whole place out for $600 per night, a great option if you’re traveling with a big group for, say, a cycling trip.

-If you’re traveling on a budget, at the base of the Sugarbush Access Road, Hostel Tevere sleeps guests in comfortable bunkrooms at a rate of $35 per night.
+If you’re traveling on a budget, at the base of the Sugarbush Access Road, Hostel Tevere sleeps guests in comfortable bunkrooms at a rate of $35 per night in the summer and $40 per night in the winter.
 This isn’t your usual hostel; expect good company, good food and comfortable beds for a full night’s rest.